AyanKhann1/Data-Analytics-Tools-Projects/Excel-Projects/Retail-Store-Sales-Analysis-Dashboard/README.md

 - Order status
 - B2B order flag

-Assumption:

-> This project uses store sales data for portfolio analysis.
-If the original dataset contains any private or sensitive fields, a cleaned sample version should be shared in the GitHub repository instead of confidential raw data.

 ## 6. Process

 - Reviewed the raw dataset to understand columns, structure, and business meaning.